 - Advising checklist for fourth year students – Utilize this resource from the AAMC’s Career in Medicine program to finalize your student’s career choice, plan for applying to residency programs and discuss residency program selection, interviews and ranking strategies.

-- Program Directors Survey – The National Resident Matching Program (NRMP) conducted its biennial survey of the directors of all programs participating in the Main Residency Match in March 2014.
+- Program Directors Survey – The National Resident Matching Program (NRMP) conducted its biennial survey of the directors of all programs participating in the Main Residency Match.
 The primary purpose of the survey was to shed light on the factors that program directors use to (1) select applicants to interview and (2) rank applicants for the Match.

 - Writing Letters of Recommendation